How to Apply for a Permit

 .
 Plan review is taking approximately 14 business days.
 The drop box is emptied daily Monday-Thursday.

-Note: Application fees are due at the time of submittal for all permits or the application will be considered incomplete and could delay the processing time.
+Note: Application fees are due at the time of submittal for all permit applications.
+Any application without payment will be considered incomplete and could delay the processing time.

 Payments can be made via check payable to Bloomfield Township, a money order, or online by credit card.